aspose-total/Aspose.Total-Products/total/en/android-java/conversion/potx-to-xlsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POTX to XLSM in Android via Java or Online App" h2="Export POTX file to XLSM in Android applications without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The Portable Office Open XML (POTX) format is a file format used to store presentations created in Microsoft Office PowerPoint.
+It is a compressed version of the PowerPoint Open XML (PPTX) format, and is used to reduce the size of the file.
+However, the POTX format is not compatible with other applications, and so it is necessary to convert it to a more widely used format such as XLSM.

+<h2>How Aspose.Total helps for potx to xlsm conversion</h2>

-You can easily convert POTX file to XLSM in your Android applications in a two-step process via [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/).
-In the first step you can export POTX file to HTML by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/).
-Secondly, by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/), you can convert HTML to XLSM.
+Aspose.Total for Android via Java is a comprehensive suite of APIs that enables developers to easily convert POTX files to XLSM in their Android applications.
+It provides a two-step process for the conversion.
+In the first step, the POTX file is exported to HTML using Aspose.Slides for Android via Java.
+In the second step, the HTML is converted to XLSM using Aspose.Cells for Android via Java.
+This process is simple and efficient, and can be completed in a matter of minutes.
+Furthermore, Aspose.Total for Android via Java is a reliable and secure solution, ensuring that the converted files are of the highest quality.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}